STRML/react-localstorage/README.md

   };
 }
 ```
-You can do this by setting a `stateFiltersKeys` prop or define the method `getStateFilterKeys` on the component's prototype.
+You can do this by setting a `stateFilterKeys` prop or define the method `getStateFilterKeys` on the component's prototype.

 ```javascript
 getStateFilterKeys: function() {